Aveline-art/Aveline-art/README.md

 **freelance-giggles** [Repo](https://github.com/Aveline-art/freelance-giggles)

 Inspired by Jira Align, freelance-giggles is an issue consolidation tool that allows internal organization developers to work on issues for other teams under a freelance capacity.
-I completed the MVP over two days as a way to practice using Typescript and the Jest testing library.
+I completed the MVP over two days as a way to practice using Typescript and Jest for test-driven development and GraphQL as a querying language.
 This project is made with the hopes of increasing collaboration between teams and directing developer to teams that needs the most help.

 _Stack_: [GitHub Actions](https://github.com/features/actions) | [Typescript](https://www.typescriptlang.org/) | [GraphQL](https://graphql.org/) | [Jest](https://jestjs.io/)